-Thinking about joining us on a watercolour painting holiday in 2017?
+Thinking about joining us on a painting holiday?
 Then, read our watercolour painting guide for beginners to get four essential tips for sketching the classic landscapes of Tuscany, Venice or Sicily!

 1. Watercolours dry lighter.